-The Regulations relating to living accommodation and related costs include a number of circumstances in which the provision to the employee’s family is also an excluded benefit.
+The regulations relating to living accommodation and related costs include a number of circumstances in which the provision of a benefit which has the character of a relevant benefit to the employee’s family is also an excluded benefit.
 Those circumstances are after any of the following events:

 - the employee’s death, (but see below further conditions for living accommodation provided to the families of deceased ministers of religion)

 - the employee’s taking up residence elsewhere as a result of ill-health, disability, infirmity or other physical or mental condition

 - the employee’s taking up residence elsewhere following a separation, annulment or divorce of a marriage or the nullity or dissolution of a civil partnership

 In the last 2 circumstances, the ex-spouse or ex-civil partner shall be treated as a member of the employee’s family.

 Families of deceased ministers of religion may continue to receive living accommodation as excluded benefits, so long as the death of the minister occurs when:

 - the minister was employed as a minister of religion immediately preceding death or